9QIX/Google-Cybersecurity-Certification-Notes/II. Play It Safe - Manage Security Risks/Week 2/Terms/Principle of Least Privilege.md

 The **[[principle of least privilege]]** is the concept of granting only the *minimal access and authorization required to complete a task or function*.
 In other words, users should not have privileges that are beyond what is necessary.
 Not following the principle of least privilege can create security risks.

 The `chmod` command can help you manage this authorization.
 The `chmod` command changes permissions on files and directories.

+**[[Principle of Least Privilege]]:** Security controls aim to limit access based on the user and situation, adhering to the principle of least privilege.
+Access should be granted only as needed for specific roles or tasks.